PoisotLab/ms_metaweb_transfer/manuscript.md

 difficult to sample properly [@Jordano2016ChaEcoa; @Jordano2016SamNeta],
 resulting in a widespread "Eltonian shortfall" [@Hortal2015SevSho].
-This first challenge (local incompleteness) has been in large part addressed by the recent multiplication of methods aiming to predict interactions within an *existing* network, a lot of which are reviewed in @Strydom2021RoaPre.
+This first challenge (local incompleteness) has been in large part addressed by the recent multiplication of methods aiming to predict interactions *within* an *existing* network, a lot of which are reviewed in @Strydom2021RoaPre.
 Second, recent analyses based on collected data [@Poisot2021GloKno] or metadata [@Cameron2019UneGlo] highlight that ecological networks are currently studied in a biased subset of space and bioclimates, which impedes our ability to generalize any local understanding of network structure.
-Meaning that although the framework to address *incompleteness* within a network exists there are still regions for which we currently have no feasible means to predict interactions due to a *lack* of local interaction data.
-Having a general solution for the issue of metaweb inference [@Morales-Castilla2015InfBioa] that, despite situations where minimal knowledge about interactions within a species pool is known, can produce a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large spatial scales.
+Meaning that although the framework to address incompleteness *within* a network exists there would still be still regions that, due to a *lack* of local interaction data, we are unable to infer potential species interactions.
+Having a general solution for the issue of metaweb inference [@Morales-Castilla2015InfBioa] that, despite situations where minimal knowledge about interactions within a species pool is known, are capable of producing a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large and contiguous spatial scales.

 Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a biologically relevant proxy space.
-This method allows for the prediction of species interactions based on knowledge extracted from another species pool for which interactions are known.
-This allows us to construct a *probabilistic* metaweb for a community for which we have *no* prior interaction data for that region.
+Transfer learning is a machine learning methodology that uses the knowledge gained from solving one problem and applying it to a related problem [@Torrey2010TraLea].
+In this instance; for the prediction of species interactions based on knowledge extracted from another species pool for which interactions are known.
+This allows us to construct a *probabilistic* metaweb for a community for which we have *no* prior interaction data for that location.
-Our method is outlined in @fig:concept; where we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [known interaction; @Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (no known interactions in this instance).
+Our methodology is outlined in @fig:concept; where we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [known interaction; @Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (no known interactions in this instance).

 ![Overview of the phylogenetic transfer learning of species interactions networks.
 Starting from an initial network, we learn its representation through